Brian McIntyre

 Brian Lamont McIntyre (born July 1, 1970), better known by his nickname "Bomac", is an American boxing trainer and former professional boxer.
 He is considered one of the best trainers in boxing.
 McIntyre is the enduring boxing coach of five-division and three-weight undisputed world champion Terence Crawford.
 He has also worked with Chris Eubank Jr and former world champions Amir Khan, Jamel Herring, Maurice Hooker, and Keyshawn Davis.

 Early life and boxing career

 Early life

 McIntyre grew up on the same street as Terence Crawford in Omaha, Nebraska and has known him his entire life.
 The pair initially trained under Midge Minor, before McIntyre recognized Crawford's talent and began guiding him himself.

 Boxing career

 McIntyre competed professionally from 1994 to 2007, spending most of his career as a heavyweight and finishing with a 7–14 record (2 KOs).
 His most notable bout came in November 2004, when he went the four-round distance in a decision loss to Butterbean.
-After five consecutive defeats, he retired and later became a trainer.
+After five consecutive knockout defeats, he retired to focus on coaching.